Kashmiris To Observe Jammu Martyrs’ Day Tomorrow - UrduPoint

 Kashmiris To Observe Jammu Martyrs’ Day Tomorrow

-ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Nov, 2023) Kashmiris on both sides of the Line of Control and the world over will observe the Jammu Martyrs’ Day, tomorrow, (Monday) to reaffirm the resolve to continue the martyrs’ mission till the realization of their inalienable right to self-determination.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Nov, 2023) Kashmiris on both sides of the Line of Control and the world over will observe the Jammu Martyrs’ Day, tomorrow on Monday to reaffirm the resolve to continue the martyrs’ mission till the realization of their inalienable right to self-determination.

 They said that the martyrs of Jammu had laid down their lives for a sacred cause and their unprecedented sacrifices would not be forgotten.